 For hoops, take galvanized steel, with a correct diameter (ours are 40 mm).
 These hoops are to be held in place by reinforcements diagonally.
 The greenhouse should hold the ground, not only by the tarp, but buried feet (preferably platinum).
 Finally, the sheet has to be durable and packed with good thermal qualities to distribute heat.

 Attention also to the height of your tunnel.
 Some manufacturers offer free and high legs, which allow you to move comfortably and fully exploit the space on the sides.

 Install the greenhouse: how?

-For the tunnel greenhouse, most manufacturers recommend digging a trench to accommodate buried struts that connect the feet.
+For the tunnel, most manufacturers recommend digging a trench to accommodate buried struts that connect the feet.
 Again, you must carefully follow the instructions on the installation guide.
 It is preferable to be two to properly handle and easy structure.